maryash/maryash.github.io/135/projects/S23_project_1/project_1_cs135.md

 You can use the functions you wrote previously within the implementation of Task C functions.
 The `getIndex()` function is extremely useful!

 Test each function before moving on to implement the next one.
 Submit only one `.cpp` file without the `main()` function similar to the previous tasks.

+---

+## Task D: Hangman

+Now that we have worked hard, let's have some fun!
+It is time to make functions to build and play hangman.